 - In your own words: 106 crucial tips from fellow caregivers (The Caregiver Space)

 - Caregiver stress: Tips for taking care of yourself (Mayo Clinic)

 - Adults: What to Expect at Home (BIAA) (helpful information from the Brain Injury Association of America on how brain injury affects the whole family)

 - Caring for someone with a brain injury (British publication)

-- TBI: Unmet support needs of caregivers and families in Florida (but relevant for residents of other states)
+- Traumatic Brain Injury: Unmet Support Needs of Caregivers and Families in Florida (PLOS ONE) (but relevant for residents of other states)